-In addition, we may not be able to obtain institutional review board committee, or IRB, or data safety monitoring board committee approvals for IGNITE DMD as a result of the now lifted clinical hold or any related risks, which could further delay our ability to open new trial sites and enroll patients into the clinical trial.
-Any delay in enrolling patients or inability to continue or complete our clinical trial of SGT-001, as a result of the now lifted clinical hold or otherwise, will delay or terminate our clinical development plans for SGT-001, may require us to incur additional clinical development costs and could impair our ability to ultimately obtain FDA approval for SGT-001.
-Delays in the completion of any clinical trial of SGT-001 or any other product candidate will increase our costs, slow down our product candidate development and approval process and delay or potentially jeopardize our ability to commence product sales and generate revenue.
-In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of SGT-001, SGT-003 or our other product candidates.
+In addition, we may not be able to obtain institutional review board committee, or IRB, or data safety monitoring board approvals for future clinical trials of SGT-001 as a result of the now lifted clinical hold for IGNITE DMD or any related risks, which could further delay our ability to open new trial sites and enroll patients into any future clinical trials.
+Any delay in enrolling patients or inability to continue or complete our clinical trials of SGT-001, as a result of the now lifted clinical hold or otherwise, will delay or terminate our clinical development plans for SGT-001, may require us to incur additional clinical development costs and could impair our ability to ultimately obtain FDA approval for SGT-001.
+Delays in the completion of any clinical trial of SGT-001, SGT-003 or any other future product candidate will increase our costs, slow down our product candidate development and approval process and delay or potentially jeopardize our ability to commence product sales and generate revenue.
+In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of SGT-001, SGT-003 or other future product candidates.

-SGT-001 is a gene transfer candidate based on a novel technology, which makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval.
+SGT-001 and SGT-003 are gene transfer candidates based on novel technology, which makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval.
 To our knowledge, only a limited number of gene transfer products have been approved for commercialization in the United States and the European Union.

-We have concentrated our research and development efforts on SGT-001 for the treatment of Duchenne and our future success depends on our successful development of that product candidate.
+We have concentrated our research and development efforts on SGT-001 for the treatment of Duchenne and our future success depends on our successful development of that product candidate, SGT-003 and other future product candidates.
 Our risk of failure is high.
-We have experienced, and may in the future experience, problems or delays in developing SGT-001.
+We have experienced, and may in the future experience, problems or delays in developing SGT-001, SGT-003 and other future product candidates.
 Any such problems or delays would cause unanticipated costs, and any development problems may not be solved.
-For example, we or another party may uncover a previously unknown risk associated with SGT-001, the adeno-associated virus, or AAV, vector, toxicity or other issues that may be more problematic than we currently believe and this may prolong the period of observation required for obtaining, or result in the failure to obtain, regulatory approval or may necessitate additional clinical testing.
+For example, we or another party may uncover a previously unknown risk associated with SGT-001, SGT-003, the adeno-associated virus, or AAV, vector, toxicity or other issues that may be more problematic than we currently believe and this may prolong the period of observation required for obtaining, or result in the failure to obtain, regulatory approval or may necessitate additional clinical testing.

 In addition, the product specifications and the clinical trial requirements of the FDA, the European Commission, the European Medicines Agency, or the EMA, and other regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity, novelty and intended use and market of such product candidate.
 The regulatory approval process for novel product candidates such as ours is unclear and can be more expensive and take longer than for other, better known or more extensively studied product candidates.
 To our knowledge, only a limited number of gene transfer products have been approved for commercialization in the United States and the European Union.
-As a result, it is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for SGT-001 in either the United States or the European Union.
+As a result, it is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for SGT-001 or SGT-003 in either the United States or the European Union.
 Approvals by the European Commission may not be indicative of what the FDA may require for approval and vice versa.